dbochicchio/vera-VirtualDevices/README.md

 - Upnp Device Filename/Device File (legacy mode): *D_WindowCovering1.xml*
 - Upnp Implementation Filename/Implementation file: *I_VirtualBinaryLight1.xml*

+The device will be automatically configured to category 8, subcategory 1 (Window Covering).

 ### Scene Controllers
 - Upnp Device Filename/Device File (2.0+, master/children mode): *D_VirtualSceneController1.xml*
 - Upnp Implementation Filename/Implementation file: *I_VirtualSceneController1.xml*

 This defaults to 3 buttons with single, double, triple press support, but you can modify it.
-Look for [official doc]((http://wiki.mios.com/index.php/Luup_UPnP_Variables_and_Actions#SceneController1) for more info.
+Look for [official doc](http://wiki.mios.com/index.php/Luup_UPnP_Variables_and_Actions#SceneController1) for more info.
 This device will not perform any action, but just receive input from an external device to simulate a scene controller, attached to scenes.
+**Attention**: due to the way scene controllers are implemented under openLuup, this device will not trigger scenes under this system.

 ### Configuration
 All devices are auto-configuring.
 At its first run, the code will create all the variables and set the category/sub_category numbers, for optimal compatibility.